 As a civil litigation firm, Swope, Rodante P.A. has over 33 years experience in helping clients facing insurance disputes get the compensation that they deserve from their insurance companies.
 Insurance is meant to provide a safety net for people when their lives are threatened by unforeseen circumstances like natural disasters, auto accidents, catastrophic injuries or illnesses.
 Unfortunately, sometimes this safety net breaks because an insurer fails to make payment, delays payment or makes unnecessary demands on the insured.
 This is when an insurance dispute attorney may be able to help, call us to speak with one today.

-Our attorneys represent the insured that are fighting for their legal rights under both state and federal statutes to be protected by insurance companies if and when they need to make a claim.
+Our insurance attorneys represent the insured that are fighting for their legal rights under both state and federal statutes to be protected by insurance companies if and when they need to make an insurance claim.
 We have handled many claims involving breach of contract, declaratory relief and bad faith.

 Insurance dispute cases that our attorneys handle involve several types of insurance: